 - Fruit without the stones

 - Clover, grass, forbs – it’s cheaper than buying in hay, grain and pellets.
-This article explains what sheep need to eat.

 - Let sheep loose in your garden to graze as it may do them more harm than good.
 Foxglove, rhododendrum, oleander, and privet hedge are just some of the plants that are toxic to sheep.